 Getting solar panels installed and transforming your rooftop into your own personal power station can seem like a daunting journey at first.
 Having a good idea of what you are looking for in regards to your energy needs will streamline the process of installing a system.

-Let’s go over a few of the options step-by-step in the solar installation process so you can explore options that might work best for you.
+The route you choose will determine your overall solar panel cost, so let’s go over a few of the options step-by-step in the solar installation process so you can explore options that might work best for you.

 Note: It’s a good idea to hire a professional solar installer (like Harmon Solar) for your system as DIY methods can be dangerous and costly if installed improperly.